-Experience the unusual Egypt and Temples of Karnak and Temples Of Luxor on a private shore excursion from Luxor port, enjoy visiting the most wonderful sight-seeing.
+Experience the unusual Egypt and Temples of Karnak and Temples Of Luxor on a private Luxor Shore Excursion from Luxor port, enjoy visiting the most wonderful sight-seeing.
 Discover the Karnak Open Air Museum and the second most visited historical site in Egypt.

 Only the largest of the four main parts of the shore is currently open to the general visitors.

 After reaching the port, start your shore excursion at the Temples of Karnak on Luxor’s east bank of the Nile River.
-Visit the historic city which is enriched with Ancient Tombs and Temples, start your Luxor Shore Excursion by visiting Karnak Temple, continue your Luxor tours to see the Temple of Luxor and more.
+Visit the historic city which is enriched with Ancient Tombs and Temples, start your Luxor Shore Excursions by visiting Karnak Temple, continue your Luxor tours to see the Temple Of Luxor and more.

 If you think you did not have enough of tombs in the Valley of the Kings then make way to the Tombs of the Nobles, less famed, but includes better-preserved examples of tomb paintings.
 The burial grounds contain around 400 tombs belonging to several dignitaries dating back to the 6th dynasty right up to the Ptolemaic era.
 The tomb paintings here are not so related to guiding the dead into the afterlife; instead, the tombs showcase scenes from the daily life of the dwellers.
 The Tomb of Khonsu, Tomb of Benia, Tomb of Menna, and Tomb of Nakht have some of Egypt’s most expressive and exuberant tomb paintings.